 Example site with Restrict Content Pro:

-Summary: It is an excellent gain, suitable for those who do not need a large number of settings and features.
+Summary: It is an excellent gain and suitable for those who prefer few settings and features.
 The free version lets you evaluate Restrict Content Pro and decide if it’s right for you or not.

 S2Member is the most popular plugin among aspiring entrepreneurs.
 Why?
 You can install it for free.
 Due to the wide range of features of the free version, it is often used by entrepreneurs and beginner users.

 It allows you to customize the issuance of content according to the subscription and securely accept payment.
 You won’t be able to set up a one-click payment as in the paid version, but you will still be able to serve your customers.
 The plugin developers do not provide support, but you can contact the forum meant for plugin users if something does not work.

 Paid plans have a one-click opt-in feature and the ability to create multi-level memberships and generate coupons.

 - Pro plan (for one site) – $89.